furukawa1020/amebaeath/README.md

 This script will automatically compile the Java source files and launch the simulation window.

+## 📦 Download & Run (No Compilation Needed)

+If you don't want to compile the code yourself, you can simply download the latest executable:

+1. Go to the [Releases](../../releases) page of this repository.
+2. Download **`AmebaEarth.jar`**.
+3. Double-click the file to run (requires Java installed).

 ## Controls

 -   The simulation runs automatically.